saurabhshelar1/SQL_Query_Music_Store/README.md

 # SQL_Query_Music_Store
-### Music Store Data Analysis and Questionnaire-Driven Insights
+### Music Store Database Analysis with Questionnaire-Driven Data Extraction and Schema Visualization
-This project revolves around the thorough examination of a music store dataset, with a particular emphasis on extracting the data as per a predefined questionnaire.
-Additionally, a schema has been provided to enhance our comprehension of the interconnections between tables within the database.
+This project is dedicated to the comprehensive analysis of a Music Store database.
+The primary objectives are to extract and analyze data in response to a set of specific questions outlined in the "Music Store Analysis-Questions" file.
+Additionally, a schema has been included in the "MusicDatabaseSchema" file to facilitate a deeper understanding of the database's table relationships.